 Until recently, there have not really been any formal, large-scale studies on dog grass eating.

-In 2008, however, there was a three-part study that was conducted by veterinary staff at The University of California, Davis.
+In 2008, however, there was a three-part study that was conducted by veterinary staff at The University of California, Davis on why dogs eat grass.
 This was published in the Applied Animal Behaviour Science journal.